 Follow the signs for the JR lines

-Ticket gates for the Midosuji Subway Line are on the 2nd floor of the station building.
-There are no direct transfers to the subway, so to access the subway you will need to exit the ticket gates.
-You can descend to the 2nd floor using stairs or escalators directly opposite the central shinkansen gates.
+Ticket gates for the Osaka Metro Midosuji Line are on the 2nd floor side of Shin-Osaka Station.
+There are no direct transfers to Osaka Metro, so to access the Midosuji Line you will need to exit the JR or Shinkansen ticket gates first.
+You can descend to the 2nd floor using stairs or escalators directly opposite the Central Shinkansen gates.
 When you get to the 2nd floor keep going in the same direction.

-You will see black subway signs along the way, but the Midosuji Subway lines are basically at the far end of the 2nd floor and not hard to find.
+You will see black Osaka Metro signs along the way, and the Midosuji Line gates are at the far end of the 2nd floor and not hard to find.

 Finding Your Platform